derMacon/GuitarTrainer/README.md

 ### Todo: near-tearm
 - make programm resizable in width
 - Update check in messages
+- delete todos in src
+- change exercise pack output to input stream -> make it compatible with a .jar release

 ### Todo: itermediate-term
 - write / display helping screen